Home

 As you swallow, the LES opens up allowing those contents to reach your stomach.

-After those contents reaches your stomach, strong acids and enzymes called gastric juice begin to produce
+After those contents reaches your stomach, strong acids and enzymes called gastric juice begin to produce to aid your body in food digestion.

 The LES is supposed to protect your esophagus from these acids and enzymes.
 It protects the esophagus by closing as soon as the last little bit of anything you swallow gets into the stomach.